MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/hololens2-deployment.md

 ---

 # Deploy an MRTK3 project to HoloLens 2

+This page describes how to deploy your Unity Project with MRTK3 onto a HoloLens 2.

 > [!NOTE]
 > - We strongly recommend using [Holographic remoting](LINK) for rapid iteration and testing on HoloLens 2, which allows for instant testing on the device without the need for compile + deploy.